stephenqiao1/CPEN455-Project-2025W1/README.md

 3. Don't change any code in the `autograder` folder.

-    The code in the `autograder` folder is used for grading, and we will use the git clone the original code from github to the `autograder` folder for grading.
+    The code in the `autograder` folder is used for grading, and we will use git to clone the original code from github to the `autograder` folder for grading.

-    If you change any code in the `autograder` folder, ***we can't guarantee*** autograder will work properly.
+    If you change any code in the `autograder` folder in your local device, ***we can't guarantee*** autograder will work properly.
 And this may lead to a ZERO grade related to accuracy performance.

 ## ⭐️ Grading Breakdown